C. Terry Warner: Publications

 Warner's book Bonds that Make Us Free: Healing Our Relationships, Coming to Ourselves is a self-help book that focuses on repairing damaged relationships and finding joy.
 In a review in Journal of Marital and Family Therapy, Tom Milholland says that Warner "uses an amazing blend of philosophy, theology, and psychology to provide insight and solutions..."

 The Education in Zion Project

 Dr. Warner was the founding curator and exhibit director of the Education in Zion Gallery at Brigham Young University until he retired in 2009.
-The permanent exhibition, Education in Zion, tells the history of education in the LDS Church.
+The permanent exhibition, Education in Zion, tells the history of education in The Church of Jesus Christ of Latter-day Saints.
 The exhibition opened in the summer of 2008 and is in the Joseph F. Smith Building on Brigham Young University campus.